-Ribbon Configure > Model > Options > Source Code Engineering > SystemC -- --
+Ribbon Configure > Model > Options > Source Code Engineering > SystemC

-Option Action Options for the current model Type in the default file extension to apply when generating SystemC source code.
-Collection Classes Click on this button to open the 'Collection Classes for Association Roles' dialog, through which you specify the Collection Class definitions for Association connectors.
+Action Type in the default file extension to apply when generating SystemC source code.

+Collection Click on this button to open the

+Classes 'Collection Classes for Association Roles'

+dialog, through which you specify the

+Collection Class definitions for

+Association connectors.